nicola-lunghi/PySwitch/README.md

 It is also possible to either route multiple sources to one target or vice verse, to distribute or merge messages.
 The examples also contains samples for setting up MIDICaptain USB and DIN communication as well as MIDI through, or connecting the application to DIN and/or USB MIDI.

+**NOTE**: Not all message types are forwarded by default to save memory, only the message types needed for the Kemper devices are enabled:
+- ControlChange
+- ProgramChange
+- SystemExclusive
+- MtcQuarterFrame (MIDI Clock)

+There are several other types defined in the <a href="https://docs.circuitpython.org/projects/midi/en/latest/" target="_blank">>adafruit_midi library</a>.
+If you need them to be processed, see file lib/pyswitch/hardware/adafruit.py and add the message types you need in the import section at the top (importing the type is sufficient, no further code changes needed).

 #### Bidirectional Communication